-Wetsuit Wearhouse, the largest wetsuit specialty shop in the world, has completed the rooftop solar array at their headquarters in Williamsport, Maryland.
-With several years of planning and energy efficiency projects, the company has reached their goal of energy self-sufficiency.
+Wetsuit Wearhouse, the largest wetsuit specialty shop in the world, has completed the rooftop solar array at its headquarters in Williamsport, Maryland.
+With several years of planning and energy efficiency projects, the company has reached its goal of energy self-sufficiency.

 “Our solar project was made possible by generous tax incentives from the state and federal government,” Mr. Moleskie explained.
 “We were one of three recipients in Washington County, Maryland to receive the USDA REAP Grant, with the help of our solar contractor, Millennium 3 Energy.”
 The U.S. Department of Agriculture’s Renewable Energy for America Program (REAP) provides grants to agricultural operations and small businesses in rural areas for renewable energy projects.
 In 2015, the USDA allocated $63 million to alternative-energy projects, including solar, wind, and hydropower.

 In addition to the solar array and their recycling program, Wetsuit Wearhouse has upgraded to motion-sensed LED lighting to reduce power consumption, which cut their electricity consumption by one-third, and replaced the HVAC boiler with high-efficiency heat pumps.